 Both fruits and vegetables contain vitamin C, but some contain more than others.
 Foods containing a high amount include:

 - Brussel Sprouts

 Vitamin C is among the most researched skin care ingredient, and it’s benefits are undisputed.
-Keep in mind, it’s a water-soluble vitamin so must be replaced daily.
-You’ll be amazed at the positive changes in your skin when you begin to incorporate this wonderful nutrient into your daily routine.
+Keep in mind, it’s a water-soluble vitamin so it must be replaced daily because the body can’t store it.
+You’ll be thrilled at the positive changes in your skin when you begin to incorporate this wonderful nutrient into your daily routine.
 Use it consistently for the best results!